Preliminary Site InvestigationFurther information on the investigation process can be found at the investigation process page.

 The sampling of soil, existing water bores and surface water on the bases has begun.
 New groundwater monitoring bores are also being installed in the investigation area to assist in gathering samples.

 Once the DSI is complete, a detailed report including the sampling results will be prepared and provided to the local community, relevant government agencies, and regulatory bodies.

 Human Health and Ecological Risk Assessment

 Based on the initial findings conducted for the DSI, a Human Health and Ecological Risk Assessment (HHERA) has commenced.
-The HHERA will evaluate potential PFAS exposure risks to the human population and ecology, and inform actions to mitigate risks.
+The HHERA will evaluate potential exposure pathways to people, plants and animals and will be used to inform potential actions to reduce PFAS exposure.
 The HHERA is expected to be complete and findings released by late 2018 and will be made available to the public.